Ghada-sy/Load-Management/README.md

 Note: that ns-3 installtion directory is called Path_to_NS3_Directory.

-1- copy POCS and RealSce folders to Path_to_NS3_Directory/scratch/.
+1- Copy POCS and RealSce folders to Path_to_NS3_Directory/scratch/.

-2- copy cell-individual-offset.h and cell-individual-offset.cc to Path_to_NS3_Directoy/src/lte/model/.
+2- Copy cell-individual-offset.h and cell-individual-offset.cc to Path_to_NS3_Directoy/src/lte/model/.

 3- Copy LTE_Attributes.txt, Real_model-attributes.txt, script_LTE_POCS.sh and script_LTE_RealSce.sh to Path_to_NS3_Directoy/.